 When we think of liver damage, more often than not we relate it to levels of alcohol consumption.
-There are, however, other ways we can damage our liver.
-But the good news is that we can make it healthy again.
+There are, however, other ways you can damage your liver.
+But the good news is that you can make it healthy again.

-Luckily, under the right circumstances, your liver has the ability to regenerate itself.
+Luckily, under the right circumstances, your liver has the ability to regenerate.

-One of the simplest things to do to ensure your body is a liver-friendly environment is to lose a little weight.
-Research has shown that people who are able to lose weight show improvement in liver fibrosis – the early stages of liver scarring.
+One of the simplest things to ensure your body is a liver-friendly environment is to be a healthy weight.
+Research shows that people who are able to lose weight show improvement in liver fibrosis – the early stages of liver scarring.

 Exercising helps to remove fat stored in the liver.
 It’s one of the most effective things you can do to take strain off your liver.
 Just 20 minutes of exercise three times a week is enough to make a difference.